July 7th & 8th, 2018

 We will also have a Junior DUEL.
 This will include the top 2 Recurves and top 2 Compounds for your state to count for the overall score.

 - All Junior/Cadet/Cub/Bowman Compounds

 - All Junior/Cadet/Cub/Bowman Recurves

-We will use the combined scores from the weekend and put the teams together based on that.
+We will use the combined scores from Saturday and put the teams together based on that.
 Those combined scores will determine which state wins the Duel in the Cornfield.

 The states that can compete in the DUEL are the Northern Region States: North Dakota, South Dakota, Nebraska, Kansas, Missouri, Iowa, Minnesota, Wisconsin, Illinois, Michigan, Ohio, Indiana.

 We will be using the north fields, with a layout that should be especially visually exciting.

 The Fairgrounds are accessible from several interstates, from both Chicago airports, and by transit using Metra (train) and Pace (bus).

 (630) 351-0101 9.6 miles – 20 mins drive time to range

 Blackwell Forest Preserve has 60 wooded or semi wooded sites for tents, trailers, or motor homes.
 Each has electricity and a gravel parking pad fire ring and picnic tables, but no sewage or water hookups.
 Go to DupageForest.org for registration.